Next Step Ukulele at Bourton-on-the-water

 What to bring

 Please bring a soprano, concert or tenor ukulele.
 These will be tuned to C at the start of the holiday.
 It’s best not to bring a baritone ukulele for tuning reasons.
 The soprano uke is the smallest one.
 It looks like a tiny guitar with only four strings.
 If you’re buying, go for a cheap wooden-bodied uke.
 Any good music shop will advise you.
 Most are of Far Eastern origin and will cost you around £15-£30.
 A spare set of strings is also a good idea.
 All the music and music stands will be provided.
-To ensure that we have the right music to cover all abilities, experience and instruments, please complete the pre-holiday questionnaire.
 The final evening may include an informal concert; if you would like to play something at this, please bring some music for a ‘party piece’.

 Discover the Cotswolds